 5. Select the .NET (OpenTelemetry) tile to open the .NET OpenTelemetry guided setup.

-Follow these steps to automatically instrument your application:
+Use the following steps to automatically instrument your application.

 1. Check that you meet the requirements.
 See OpenTelemetry .NET instrumentation compatibility and requirements.